marieval/100DaysOfCode/README.md

 ### Day 12 - 22.8.2018 (Wed)
 **Today´s Progress:** Started CSS: The Complete Guide course on Udemy.
 Had a meeting with an IT-professional to consult some techniques, practical uses,... - it boosted my eagerness for learning.

+### Day 13 - 23.8.2018 (Thu)
+**Today´s Progress:** Learned about the real project workflow on my in-person course (processes with npm, gulp, sass...) and how to create a collapsible menu using only css.